Vital Record Correction

 Illinois vital records often require an Order of Court to be corrected.
 Vital records include certificates of birth, marriage and death.
 A birth certificate, for example, can be corrected within one year of issuance if the correction is minor.
 Sec.
 500.40 of the Administrative Code.
 However, in most instance to correct your records, a court order will be needed.

 Orders from the court are obtained by filing a case against the Department of Public Health.
-Usually these cases need to be filed in the county where the record was issued, as the County Clerk acts under the Departments delegated authority, and is also named as a party.
+If seeking correction of a record issued by the County (marriage certificate), these cases need to be filed in the county where the record was issued.
+In these cases, the County Clerk is also named as a party-defendant.

 Many cases, particularly parentage/paternity cases are sealed or impounded, and require an Order to be opened.
-If a record establishing who was your biological parent is needed, you will need to go to court just to obtain that record.
+If a record establishing who was your biological parent is needed, you will need to go to file a case to see that record.
+The case will have to filed in the county with the record.

 Naturalization Certificates sometimes contain incorrect information, such as a date of birth.
-When an immigrant finds out that in fact the date of birth was earlier, for example, she/he may be eligible for social security and Medicare earlier.
-Naturalization certificates may be corrected by USCIS, but prior to 1991, they may only be corrected by a federal court.
+When an immigrant finds out that in fact the date of birth was earlier, for example, they may be eligible for social security and Medicare earlier.
+Naturalization certificates may be corrected by USCIS, but ones issued prior to 1991, may only be corrected by a federal court.
 This requires a federal court case to be filed against the federal government.

-These cases sound more difficult than they are, but that is only true if the attorney handling the case has experience.
-We have experience securing record corrections for our clients and otherwise helping securing citizenships of another country.
-We have filed cases against the federal government and have secured declaratory judgments.
+These cases sound more difficult than they are, but that is only true if the attorney handling the case has the relevant experience.
+We have experience securing record corrections and declaratory judgments, in state and federal court.

 Please contact us below.